vincecampanale/blog/_posts/2017-10-22-elm-anagram.markdown

 We are going to create a function that takes a word and a list of words and returns a new list containing all the anagrams of the original word in the given list (if any).

-The first thought upon seeing this problem was "permutations."
+My first thought upon seeing this problem was "permutations."
 If I could generate a list of all the combinations of letters in the given word and check that list for each of the words in the given list of possible candidates, I'd end up with a list of anagrams.

 I'll show that solution now, but keep in mind there's a much better way.
 Kudos if you can see it already, it took me the full process of solving the problem the hard way before I saw the easy way -- I feel like Confucius would nod knowingly if he heard me say that.